microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 </br>

 ### Power BI Desktop
-1. Open the Contoso (PBIX) file and navigate to the Sales table, add a **New Measure** from the example below, leveraging the CALCULATE function to return the [# Quantity] by StoreKey in 306, 307.
+1. Within the Contoso (PBIX) file in Power BI Desktop and navigate to the Sales table, add a **New Measure** from the example below, leveraging the CALCULATE function to return the [# Quantity] by StoreKey in 306, 307.

 ```
 Northeast # Quantity =